niallog1366/gittig/PITCHME.md

 git reset
 ```

-use only for local changes! permenant undo, no way to retrieve original
+use only for local changes! permanent undo, no way to retrieve original

++++

 ```
 rm -rf